GowthamK04/PlayListify/README.md

 * HTTP Requests and Responses
 * Authentication

-## Breif Outline ##
+## Brief Outline ##

 #### 1. Setting up Local Environment ####

 #### 2. Creating components to structure the application.
 The core components of the interface included: ####

 * App: This served as the main component, managing the overall functionality and state of the application.
-* SearchBar: This component handled the user input for searching songs in the Spotify library.
+* SearchBar: This component handles the user input for searching songs in the Spotify library.
 * SearchResults: This displayed the list of songs returned from the search query.
-* Playlist: This component allowed users to create and manage their custom playlist.
+* Playlist: This component allows users to create and manage their custom playlists.
 * Tracklist: This was responsible for rendering a list of tracks, either from the search results or the playlist.
 * Track: Each individual track was represented by this component, handling track-specific functionality such as adding or removing from the playlist.